 Dgraph Zero tries to rebalance the cluster based on the disk usage in each group.
 If Zero detects an imbalance, it will try to move a predicate along with its indices to a group that has lower disk usage.
 This can make the predicate temporarily read-only.
 Queries for the predicate will still be serviced, but any mutations for the predicate will be rejected and should be retried after the move is finished.

 Zero would continuously try to keep the amount of data on each server even, typically running this check on a 10-min frequency.
 Thus, each additional Dgraph Alpha instance would allow Zero to further split the predicates from groups and move them to the new node.

-consensus, its important that the size of quorum be an odd number.
-Therefore, we
+To achieve consensus, it’s important that the size of quorum be an odd number.

 --replicas to 1, 3 or 5 (not 2 or 4).
 This

 allows 0, 1, or 2 nodes serving the same group to be down, respectively, without